 During the spring and fall, evening programs are offered more sporadically – it changes every year, depending on who’s in the White House! 🙂 During the winter, there are Saturday evening programs at the Beaver Meadows Visitor Center, but the topics tend to be geared toward a local, adult audience.
 The Kawuneeche Visitor Center offers evening programs sporadically in winter.

-These last about 30 minutes and are given at several locations in the park.
+These talks last about 30 minutes and are given at several locations in the park.
 If you are visiting in the summer, a good talk to catch is the bighorn sheep talk at Sheep Lakes (on Hwy 34 just inside the Fall River Entrance).
 You will get to touch bighorn sheep horns and fur, and, if you’re lucky, you’ll get to see a bighorn sheep.

 The Alpine Visitor Center, near the ‘top’ of Trail Ridge Road, is home to a variety of talks.
 The best one to catch is anything that tells about animals on the tundra; the names of these programs change each year.
 Another interesting one, mainly for the adults, is the talk about the history of Trail Ridge Road.